2022 United States House of Representatives elections in Ohio: District

 Results of the 2022 United States House of Representatives elections in Ohio by district:

 District 1

 The 1st district is based in the city of Cincinnati, stretching northward to Warren County.
-The incumbent is Republican Steve Chabot, who was re-elected with 51.8% of the vote in 2020.
+The incumbent was Republican Steve Chabot, who was re-elected with 51.8% of the vote in 2020.

 This district was included on the list of Republican-held seats the Democratic Congressional Campaign Committee targeted in 2022.
-Democrat Greg Landsman won the election by a 5.6% margin.
+Democrat Greg Landsman won the election by 14,205 votes.